The Golden Spruce

 The Golden Spruce: A True Story of Myth, Madness, and Greed is a book by American author John Vaillant.
 It was his first book, published in May 2005.

 Background

 The book is based on a 2002 article Vaillant wrote for The New Yorker.

 While researching the book, Vaillant learned that the oral tradition surrounding The Golden Spruce is considered the property of various clans throughout the Pacific Northwest and requires permission to retell.
 Speaking about the challenge of writing a book where principal characters are absent or dead, Vaillant said, "Virtually everyone leaves a trail behind them in the form of tracks, objects, relationships, official documents, and the memories of others."

 Overview

 The book tells the story of Kiidk'yaas, or The Golden Spruce, which was a Sitka Spruce tree venerated by the Haida people.
 The tree itself contained a genetic mutation causing it to appear golden in color.
-It was felled in Haida Gwaii by environmentalist Grant Hadwin.
+It was felled in Haida Gwaii by forest engineer Grant Hadwin.